fbpx

 Unsung Voices Coordinator

-Joseph Chung graduated from York University in Cinema Media Studies and has produced, directed and worked on films such as Mother’s Tongue (2018), Table for Three (2023) and Plantemic (2021).
-He has been previously involved for Unsung Voices from 2018 – 2019 and is excited to return this year.
+Joseph Chung graduated from York University in Cinema Media Studies and has produced, directed and worked on films such as Mother’s Tongue (2018), Uprooted: The Plantemic (2022) and Table for Three (2024).
+His film works have premiered to a global audience such as Canada, USA, Italy and South Korea, Currently, he is writing and directing his feature film.
 Outside of his time at Common Factor Media, Joseph is also an independent producer at Staircasewit.
 Joseph is very involved in the film community and wishes to work with new and seasoned artists to continue his craft.